Change Management Process

 The Basic Steps of a Change Management Process

-In keeping with the classic approach of the Deming cycle (plan, do, study, act), we recommend testing the waters before making a widespread decision.
+In keeping with the classic approach of the Deming Cycle (plan, do, study, act), we recommend testing the waters before making a widespread decision.
 Whatever change is proposed, and if time allows, the change should be initiated on a small scale and analyzed.
 If everything looks great, then bump it up to the required level.
 This might be a department, a division, or the entire organization.

 Once the green light has been given, and whether you are renewing a production process or completely revamping how you do business, all change management processes follow a similar pattern.